catseye/SixtyPical/tests/SixtyPical Fallthru.md

 A *fixed* routine means, a routine which is known at compile time, not a `goto` through a vector.

-Consider the set R of all routines in the program.
+Consider the set R of all available routines in the program.

-Every routine r1 ∈ R either potentially falls through to a single routine r2 ∈ R (r2 ≠ r1) or it does not potentially fall through to any routine.
+Every routine either potentially falls through to a single other routine or it does not potentially fall through to any routine.
-We can say out(r1) = {r2} or out(r1) = ∅.

-Every routine r ∈ R in this set also has a set of zero or more routines from which it is potentially falled through to by.
-Call this in(r).
-It is the case that out(r1) = {r2} → r1 ∈ in(r2).

-We can trace out the connections by following the in- or our- sets of a given routine.
-Because each routine potentially falls through to only a single routine, the structures we find will be tree-like, not DAG-like.

-But they do permit cycles.

-So, we first break those cycles.
-(Is there a "best" way to do this?
-Perhaps.
-But for now, we just break them arbitrarily; pick a r1 that has a cycle and remove it from in(r2) for all r2.
-This also means that, now, out(r1) = ∅.
-Then check if there are still cycles, and keep picking one and breaking it until there are no cycles remaining.)

-We will be left with out() sets which are disjoint trees, i.e. if r1 ∈ in(r2), then r1 ∉ in(r3) for all r3 ≠ r2.
-Also,
-out(r1) = ∅ → for all r2, r1 ∉ in(r2).
+More formally, we can say

+fall : R → R ∪ {nil}, fall(r) ≠ r

+where `nil` is an atom that represents no routine.

+Now consider an operation chain() vaguely similar to a transitive closure on fall().
+Starting with r, we construct a list of r, fall(r), fall(fall(r)), ... with the following restrictions:

+-   we stop when we reach `nil` (because fall(`nil`) is not defined)
+-   we stop when we see an element that is not in R.
+-   we stop when we see an element that we have already added to the list (this is to prevent infinite lists due to cycles.)

-We then follow an algorithm something like this.
-Treat R as a mutable set and start with an empty list L.  Then,
+With these definitions, our algorithm is something like this.

+Treat R as a mutable set and start with an empty list of lists L.  Then,

+-   For all r ∈ R, find all chain(r).
-- Pick a routine r from R where out(r) = ∅.
+-   Pick a longest such chain.
+Call it C.
-- Find the longest chain of routines r1,r2,...rn in R where out(r1) = {r2},
-  out(r2} = {r3}, ... out(rn-1) = {rn}, and rn = r.
-- Remove (r1,r2,...,rn) from R and append them to L in that order.
-  Mark (r1,r2,...rn-1) as "will have their final `goto` removed."
+-   Append C to L.
+-   Remove all elements occurring in C, from R.
 -   Repeat until R is empty.

 When times comes to generate code, generate it in the order given by L.
+In addition, each sublist in L represents a number of routines to generate; all except the final routine in such a sublist need not have any jump instruction generated for its final `goto`.

+The tests in this document test against the list L.

+Note that this optimization is a feature of the SixtyPical's reference compiler, not the language.
+So an implementation is not required to pass these tests to be considered an implementation of SixtyPical.

 [Falderal]:     http://catseye.tc/node/Falderal